Greenville-Pickens Area Transportation Study (GPATS)

 How are GPATS projects funded?

 The main source of funding for GPATS projects comes from Guideshare, which is known as Surface Transportation Program (STP) funding in other states.
 Guideshare money is federal funding that is funneled through the South Carolina Department of Transportation (SCDOT) to the MPOs in the state.
-GPATS is the third-largest MPO in South Carolina, and receives $14.8 million in Guideshare funding each year.
+GPATS is the third-largest MPO in South Carolina, and receives just over $18 million in Guideshare funding each year.

 Each county’s Legislative Delegation Transportation Committee also provides funding for various transportation projects in its area.
 The County Transportation Committees are funded through gas tax revenue.
 Anyone may approach their County Transportation Committee and request funding for a project, whether it’s an intersection safety project, a sidewalk, a road improvement, or another type of transportation project.